ChristopherShort/migrant-LF-contribution/README.md

-# migrant-LF-contribution
+# migrant-labor-force-contribution
-A notebook to calculate the share of Australian born and overseas born to 5 year employment intervals
+A notebook to calculate the share of Australian born and overseas born to employment levels.